Are Indian Cities Becoming Bourgeois?

 Be aware of ‘smart’ cities which are likely to privilege the techno-managerial elite pampered by the neo liberal economy, and further marginalize the poor and the ‘unwanted’.
-Here is a political theorist with great repute reflecting on the changing nature of Indian cities.

 The idea of the new post-industrial globalized metropolis began to circulate in India sometime in the 1990s.
-Bangolore was the city that was said to be the most likely to fit the bill, but Hyderabad soon announced its claim too.
+Bangalore was the city that was said to be the most likely to fit the bill, but Hyderabad soon announced its claim too.
 I suspect, however, that the idea of what a city should be and look like has now been deeply influenced by this post-industrial global image everywhere among the urban middle classes in India.
 The atmosphere produced by economic liberalization has had something to do with it.
 Far more influential has been the intensified circulation of images of global cities through cinema, television, and the internet as well as through the Indian middle classes’ far greater access to international travel.

 Government policy, at the level of the states and even municipalities, has been directly affected by the urgent pressure to connect with the global economy and attract foreign investment.
 The result has been, on the one hand, greater assertion by organizations of middle-class citizens of their right to unhindered access to public spaces and thoroughfares and to a clean and healthy environment.